HL7/davinci-crd/input/pagecontent/conformance.md

 Also see the mustSupport rules for the [HRex]({{site.data.fhir.ver.hrex}}/conformance.html#mustsupport) and [US Core]({{site.data.fhir.ver.uscore7}}/must-support.html) implementation guides, which apply to content adhering to data elements profiled in those guides.

 ### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of CDS Hook calls.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of CDS Hooks calls.
 The implementation guide supports FHIR [R4]({{site.data.fhir.path}}) with profiles listed for each type of hook.

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](allartifacts.html) page.